pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

  'user': {'UserID': 'U100095', 'Country': 'Turkey'}}
 ```

-which is similar to Javascript Object Notation (JSON), though <code>ObjectId</code> is a MongoDB-specific data type, the <code>datetime</code> data is a Python data type, and JSON would use double-quotes instead of apostrophes.
+This is similar to Javascript Object Notation (JSON), though <code>ObjectId</code> is a MongoDB-specific data type, the <code>datetime</code> data is a Python data type, and true JSON would require double-quotes instead of apostrophes.

 It's also the case with unstructured data that the fields above may not exist for all records, and other records may contain data (like <code>user.City</code>) which the above does not.